-In our general needs stock we will grant starter tenancies.
+The only tenancies we will offer without prior Board approval are those tenancies and other agreements set out in this Policy.
+Our lettings will at all times be in accordance with current Standing Orders.
+For our general needs stock we will grant starter tenancies.
 These are 12-month social rent or affordable rent assured shorthold tenancies.
 These will be offered to all new tenants with the exception of existing social housing tenants where the tenancy started before the Localism Act 2011 came into force on 1 April 2012.
-In these cases we will grant a tenancy with no less security than the one they previously held.
-This is in accordance with the requirements of the RSH Tenancy Standard.
+In these cases, we will grant a tenancy with no less security than the one they previously held.
+This is in accordance with the requirements of the Regulator of Social Housing Tenancy Standard.

-In circumstances where the starter tenancy has been breached the Housing Officer will decide whether to end or extend the tenancy for a further 6 months in accordance with the Starter Tenancy procedure.
+Starter tenancies will automatically convert to lifetime assured tenancies at the end of the starter period unless there has been a breach of tenancy.
+In circumstances where the starter tenancy has been breached the Housing Officer, in consultation with their line manager, will decide whether to end or extend the tenancy for a further 6 months in accordance with the Starter Tenancy procedure.
 The tenancy will only be ended for serious breaches of tenancy.
-Extensions will be granted where the breach is less serious to give the tenant the opportunity to rectify the breach.
+Extensions will be granted to give the tenant the opportunity to rectify the breach.
 If the breach is not rectified by the end of the extension period the tenancy will be ended.

 The decision to end or extend a starter tenancy can be appealed.
 Details on how to appeal are contained within the starter tenancy procedure.